KeaDreamTeam/FinalProject/server/documentation.md

 | ------ | -------- | ----- | ------- |
 | GET   | `/api/restaurants` | get a list of all restaurants| restaurants |

-This route get will return an array of objects.
-Each object represents restaurant details
+This route get will return an array of objects associated with restaurants.
+The restaurants will be arranged in an ascending order, meaning the last index will be the latest restaurant.

 ### Get all comments on a specified restaurant